jpcs/functional.xq/README.md

  compose($f1 as function(*), $f2 as function(*)
 ) as  function(*)
 ```
   Compose two functions into a single function.
 All the functions   except the last one must have an arity of 1.
-The last function may accept  between 0 and 10 arguments.
+The last function may accept  between 0 and 10 arguments. ie:

 ```xquery
   compose(fn:count#1, fn:filter#2)